Frustration and desperation mount as Ian's effects linger

 “This flood has been pretty catastrophic,” said Deriso, adding that officials hope to open one of the area’s main highways by Tuesday.

-The governor said a similar temporary bridge is planned for nearby Sanibel, but it will take a little more time.

-“They were talking about running ferries and stuff,” DeSantis said.
-“And honestly, you may be able to do that, but I think this is an easier thing, and I think people need their vehicles anyways.”

-The first two days without power at his Punta Gorda home weren’t bad because he, his wife and 4-year-old daughter like to camp, Joe Gunn said.
+Joe Gunn said the first two days without power at his Punta Gorda home weren’t bad because he, his wife and 4-year-old daughter like to camp.

 But then they ran out of gas, Gunn said as he waited for an hour for $20 worth of premium fuel from a Bonita Springs station, one of the few open in the area.
 The family then drove to get supplies and a hot meal.